ABOUT THE PARK

 6. Where can we park at Paradise?

-Parking is limited at Paradise, and finding a parking place on sunny summer days can be frustrating, especially during the construction project underway through 2009.
+Parking is limited at Paradise, and finding a parking place on busy summer days can be frustrating.
 To minimize your frustration, visit on a weekday if possible, arrive at Paradise early in the day or in late afternoon, and carpool from Longmire or Ohanapecosh if you and friends are traveling in more than one vehicle.
 Resist the temptation to park unsafely or illegally.
 Once the Paradise parking areas are full, there is no additional parking.
 You can drive through Paradise but will not be able to park there.

 Top of page